mitsuki31/jmatrix/README.md

 - [License](#license)
 </details>

-## <a name="build-project"></a> How to Build the Project?
-Want to build the project with different [Java][java] version?
-Please consider refer to [:bookmark:Build the Project](https://github.com/mitsuki31/jmatrix/wiki/Getting%20Started#build-project) section for more information.

 ## <a name="constructor-summary"></a> Constructor Summary
 There are 5 constructors that can be used for constructing the matrix.
 > :man::question: Still don't understand about matrix?
 Check the [:bookmark:About Matrix][what-is-matrix] section